1965 (Al Jarreau album): History

 The album contains material recorded by Jarreau in 1965.
 Bainbridge Records acquired the rights to the recordings in 1968.
-Originally slated to be released in May 1982 under the tile My Favorite Things, Jarreau issued a temporary restraining order against the release of the album.
+Originally slated to be released in May 1982 under the title My Favorite Things, Jarreau issued a temporary restraining order against the release of the album.
 The court initially favored Jarreau, but the label filed an appeal, stating that the album is a studio recording rather than a demo tape.
 Eventually, the decision was reversed and the album was released in July under the name 1965.